opencontext/arches-via-docker/README.md

 ## Step 1 - Edit domain names and emails in the configuration

-Specify you domain names and contact emails for these domains in the `config.env`:
+Specify you domain names and contact emails for these domains in the `.env`:

 ```properties
 DOMAINS=teach-with-arches.org